Your store has thousands of products. Your average visitor sees maybe six of them before leaving.

 The final week is about turning one-time gains into a compounding system.

 Segment and personalize deeper.
 By now, your AI personalization engine has meaningful behavioral data.
 Use it to create distinct experiences for different visitor segments.
 New visitors should see social proof and trending products.
-Returning browsers who haven't purchased should see the items they viewed, paired with complementary products and urgency signals.
+Returning browsers who haven't purchased should see items they viewed, paired with complementary products and urgency signals.
 Repeat customers should see new arrivals in their preferred categories and replenishment prompts for consumable products.

 The merchants who see the biggest long-term gains from personalization don't just install widgets.
 They build layered experiences that get smarter as more data flows through them.

-You're not programming rules like "if customer bought X, show Y." You're deploying models that figure out the patterns in your catalog and your customer behavior, then surface the products most likely to convert for each individual visitor.
+You're not programming rules like "if customer bought X, show Y." You're deploying models that figure out patterns in your catalog and customer behavior, then surface the products most likely to convert for each visitor.
 The models improve every day as more data flows through them, which means your personalization gets better automatically.

 If you're running a Shopify store and haven't implemented AI personalization yet, you're almost certainly leaving revenue on the table.
 The question is how much.